 “The increased production of oil and natural gas in the United States has, obviously, been a major story in terms of our economy, and also our environment.

 The natural gas boom, in particular, has led to the displacement of high-carbon coal with low-carbon natural gas producing fewer emissions.”

 And that isn’t the only benefit for the nation and the globe.

 The U.S. is polluting less.
 The world is not beholden to OPEC.
 Hollywood can no longer utilize contrived, archaic oil conspiracy plots for its pictures (“Three Days of the Condor,” “The Bourne Supremacy,” “Syriana,” “The Constant Gardener”).

 Saudi Arabia is slowly losing its influence on the world stage.
 Perhaps this is one of the reasons for the series of reforms in Riyadh.
 Russia, meanwhile, is an energy behemoth – but the U.S. is creeping up on Moscow.

 Who knows how long the shale-oil revolution will linger?
 With oil prices likely edging higher in 2018 and 2019, U.S. firms will take advantage.
 Barring some unforeseen circumstances – outages, inventories, OPEC compliance – Saudi America will help bring about OPEC’s demise, and the sooner, the better.

 On Earth Day 2018, let’s rejoice in the rise of fracking!

 What do you think about the shale-oil revolution?
-Give us a call on our LIVE Author chat line to ask us a question or tell us what you think!We value your comments!
-Please weigh in on our comment section below.
+Give us a call on our LIVE Author chat line to ask us a question or tell us what you think!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com